-For ideas of the best city routes to follow by bike, check out these Smarter Travel Routes on the Smarter Travel Glasgow website.
+For ideas of the best routes in the city and surrounding areas to follow by bike, check out the Sustrans website.

 The subway is one of the easiest ways to get around the city centre, west end and southside of Glasgow.
 Running every 4 minutes at peak times, it takes just 24 minutes to complete a circuit of the 15 stations.